Birding in Gambia

 Cut-throat-Finches

-It’s easy to see why this little finch is called a Cut-throat as it literally looks as if its throat has been cut.
+It’s easy to see why this little finch is called a Cut-throat Finch as it literally looks as if its throat has been cut.
 Also known as the Bearded finch, the Ribbon Finch, simply the Cut-throat, and also the weaver finch.
 Bird information.
 Where can we see a Cut-throat Finch?
-The pictures above were photographed a short distance from
+The pictures above were photographed a short distance

 Cut-throat Finch Read More »